 In other words, confirmation bias acts like blinders, allowing us only to see those pieces of evidence which support our beliefs and making us either dismiss or simply ignore the opposite.
 It’s one way in which we lie to ourselves to cope with reality.

 Where Does Confirmation Bias Manifest?

 Usually, these people cling to an incident they have mentally connected with and now have difficulty letting go of.
 A person who maintains the black-cat-bad-luck superstition might tell you about a day when a black cat had crossed their path, and something terrible happened.
-The same person will ignore all the other times when something terrible happened, and no cat had crossed their way, as well as other times when cats had crossed their way, and nothing happened.
+The same person will ignore all the other times when something terrible happened, and no cat had crossed their way, as well as other times when cats had crossed their path, and nothing happened.
 In their mind, those are the exceptions, not the rule.